Rodriguez among 13 players suspended by MLB

 He has about $100 million left to be paid and stands to lose about a third of that if he is suspended until the end of next season.

-"We are compelled to address certain reckless and false allegations concerning the Yankees' role in this matter," the team said in a statement.

-Before Monday, only one player had been suspended over the Biogenesis investigation, which was launched earlier this year following revelations about the anti-aging clinic published in a Miami newspaper.
+Before Monday, only one player had been suspended over the Biogenesis investigation, which was launched following allegations made by a Miami newspaper.

 Milwaukee Brewers slugger Ryan Braun, the National League's Most Valuable Player just two years ago, accepted a 65-game ban, ruling him out for the rest of this season.